 Back to soup.

-The tortellini is already made, I get the tri-colored three cheese tortellini from ALDI.
-They don’t taste different from the regular ones (and are the same price) but they are sure makes nice photos.
+The tortellini is already made, I get these cute l ittle tri-colored three cheese tortellini from ALDI.
+They don't taste different from the regular ones (and are the same price) and they are sure make nice photos.

 I chop up my onions and garlic and keep them in the fridge, and cook up a chicken at the beginning of the week.
 Just saute the onions and garlic in your favorite soup pot or dutch oven (my personal favorite cookware of all time!), add tomatoes and chicken broth, add chicken, tortellini, cream, and all the parm.
 All of it.